The “Rules for Conduct of Shows”

-1. By participating at a show, show organizers, judges, exhibitors, owners and handlers agree that they will unconditionally submit themselves and the persons assisting and accompanying them to the “Rules for Conduct of Shows” and, as regards veterinary matters and drug misuse, to the relevant ECAHO Veterinary Regulations and ECAHO Rules for Medication Control.
+(EAHSC Blue Book 2021) will be applied in their entirety.1.
+By participating at a show, show organisers, judges, exhibitors, owners and handlers agree that they will unconditionally submit themselves and the persons assisting and accompanying them to the "Rules for Conduct of Shows" and, as regards veterinary matters and drug misuse, to the relevant ECAHO Veterinary Regulations and ECAHO Rules for Medication Control.
 The accompanying persons include e.g. trainers or persons representing the show organizer as well as assistants of any of those persons.
 They will accept the jurisdiction of the Disciplinary Committee (DC), the Standing Disciplinary Committee (SDC) and the ECAHO Appeals Committee (EAC).

-Show organizers are not permitted to introduce rules which are in conflict with the EAHSC “Rules for Conduct of Shows”.
+Show organisers are not permitted to introduce rules which are in conflict with the EAHSC "Rules for Conduct of Shows".

 2. Horses must be accompanied at the show by a horse passport containing all vaccination records.
 Those horses coming from a country that does not issue a passport, must be accompanied by an official Registration document which includes a graphic description and all vaccination records.
 If, when a horse attends a show, it’s passport is at the Registry for any reason, then a letter from the registrar attesting to this must be provided along with a photo-copy of the passport, including the description and the vaccination records.

 3. The show organiser reserves the right to refuse an entry, but must give the reason for refusal in writing.